 Maybe the Evans estimate is too low.
 In May 2017, RedMonk blogger James Governor reported that, in a recent speech, GitHub CEO Chris Wanstrath claimed GitHub has 21 million active users and GitHub’s Atom editor has 2 million active users (who haven’t turned off metrics and tracking) and concluded that the IDC and Evans estimates are therefore too low.
 Governor went on to give a “wild assed guess” of 35 million developers worldwide.

-Based on all this (and ignoring wild-assed guesses), I think it's reasonable to estimate that the number of software developers worldwide in 2017 is likely to be in the range 16.8-21 million.
+Based on all this (and ignoring wild-assed guesses), my estimate in July 2017 was that the number of software developers worldwide was likely to be in the range 16.8–21 million.